Wrapped in Red: Recording

-Recording sessions of the basic instrumental tracks for Wrapped in Red took place in Kurstin's Echo Studio in Los Angeles while orchestral sessions were recorded at EastWest Studios in Hollywood and featured vocals recorded in The Barn studio in Nashville.
-In recording tracks for the album, Clarkson and Kurstin wanted to showcase as many different styles as they could by experimenting in various sounds and styles to create fresh, contemporary sound to classic-sounding music.
+Recording sessions of the basic instrumental tracks for Wrapped in Red took place in Kurstin's Echo Studio in Los Angeles, while orchestral sessions were recorded at EastWest Studios in Hollywood and vocals in The Barn studio in Nashville.
+While recording tracks for the album, Clarkson and Kurstin played with many sounds, wanting showcase as many different styles as they could.
 Kurstin recalled: "It was a lot of fun for us because we got to go back to our roots.
 When Kelly started singing, it was clear she had the chops and had been trained to do anything."
 He further added: "We really experimented.
 It was so much fun and liberating.
 And it pays off."
-Kurstin, who studied with jazz musician Jaki Byard at The New School for Jazz and Contemporary Music, recruited various jazz and soul musicians such as James Gadson, Kevin Dukes, Roy McCurdy, and Bill Withers to perform on the record to resonate a Memphis soul sound.
+Kurstin, who studied with jazz musician Jaki Byard at The New School for Jazz and Contemporary Music, recruited various jazz and soul musicians such as James Gadson, Kevin Dukes, Roy McCurdy, and Bill Withers to perform on the record in order to resonate a Memphis soul sound.
 He also collaborated with Joseph Trapanese to arrange and conduct a chamber orchestra.

-In providing instrumentation for the record, Kurstin used all of his instruments, such as a Mellotron and a Chamberlin, taping them from a distance to simulate the Wall of Sound, a recording technique originally developed by Phil Spector that was popular in the early 1960s.
+Providing instrumentation for the record, Kurstin used all of his instruments, such as a Mellotron and a Chamberlin, and taped them from a distance to simulate the Wall of Sound, a recording technique originally developed by Phil Spector that was popular in the early 1960s.
 He enlisted Clarkson to provide all the background vocals herself.
 Clarkson, who grew up singing in a choir, was pleased with the aspect, saying: "Blending is something I knew how to do from childhood.
 Sometimes I'd have to do an alto instead of a soprano because they needed a bigger sound.
 But I've never had to do anything like this before—doing all my backup vocals, essentially being my own choir."
 Together, they began to record in May 2013 and continued through the summer of that year, beginning by recording "White Christmas" with Clarkson in the vocal booth and with Kurstin on a piano.
 She commented: "The production is all him.
 I would be just like 'Hey, can we make this more jazz?
 Hey, can we make this more bluesy.
 And he just, like Harry Potter, made this happen.
 It's so weird."